erizov/Professor/semester_4/lecture_16_deployment_patterns/retry_pattern/README.md

 4. Implement Retry Pattern from scratch using only the function signature
 5. Modify Retry Pattern to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Retry Pattern for a specific use case (e.g., nearly sorted data)
+7. Optimize Retry Pattern for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Retry Pattern
 9. Compare Retry Pattern performance with alternative algorithms on large datasets